Fresh-De-Soda/Fresh-De-Soda/README.md

 ---

 *Sorry this "info" is poorly done.
-I'm doing this at two in the morning.
-And I'm too lazy :/*
+I'm doing this at two in the morning. n im too lazy :/*

 </div>